epage/cargo-script-mvs/0000-cargo-script.md

 - Matching the expectation of a reproducible Rust experience
 - Users wanting the latest experience, in general
 - Boilerplate runs counter to experimentation and prototyping
+- There might not be a backing file if we read from `stdin`

 **Option 1: Fixed Default**